-- 1. All uses which were legally established on the property before March 11, 1981 and that continue to exist, including normal maintenance and upkeep. - 2.
+- A. Uses Permitted Outright: - 1.
+All uses which were legally established on the property before March 11, 1981 and that continue to exist, including normal maintenance and upkeep. - 2.
 Day care home. - 3.
-Limited home occupation, pursuant to Section 410.1. - 1.
-One single-family residence or a manufactured home subject to Section 408. - b.
-Crop cultivation, except marijuana production or any type of marijuana business, or farm gardens including the keeping of domestic animals subject to Section 407 - c.
+Limited home occupation, pursuant to Section 410.1. - 4.
+One single-family residence or a manufactured home subject to Section 408. - 5.
+Crop cultivation, except marijuana production or any type of marijuana business, or farm gardens including the keeping of domestic animals subject to Section 407 - 6.
 Non-residential accessory buildings such as pole barns, garages, shops, riding arenas, animal barns, hay storage, etc. that will be accessory and subordinate to an existing residence on the same parcel.
-No semi-trailers, shipping containers or converted manufactured dwellings shall be permitted or used for onsite storage purposes. - 4.
-Personal exempt wind energy facilities.

-B. Uses Permitted Subject to Administrative Review
+No semi-trailers or converted manufactured dwellings shall be permitted or used for onsite storage purposes.
+Shipping containers shall be painted in earth tones, painted to match nearby structures, or finished in natural wood or any siding that matches the dwelling and shall be limited to two containers per parcel with a minimum 30-foot setback from adjacent dwellings. - [0-066-19] - 7.
+Personal exempt wind energy facilities. - B. Uses Permitted Subject to Administrative Review

-- a.
-The following uses and their accessory uses may be approved by the Planning Director under the Administrative Review procedures in Section 903.4 if found to comply with the listed criteria: - b.
-Alteration or expansion of commercial or industrial uses and structures, or a change in the type of commercial or industrial use, subject to findings of compliance with the following: - i. a commercial or industrial use was legally established before March 11, 1981 and continues to exist on the property; - ii. the alteration, expansion or change in use will have no significant adverse impact on the surrounding area, taking into consideration noise and other emissions and visual appearance of the property; - iii. the use will not adversely affect agricultural or forestry uses; - iv. the use will be consistent with the identified function, capacity and level of service of transportation facilities serving the property.
+The following uses and their accessory uses may be approved by the Planning Director under the Administrative Review procedures in Section 903.4 if found to comply with the listed criteria:

+- 1. Alteration or expansion of commercial or industrial uses and structures, or a change in the type of commercial or industrial use, subject to findings of compliance with the following: - a. a commercial or industrial use was legally established before March 11, 1981 and continues to exist on the property; - b. the alteration, expansion or change in use will have no significant adverse impact on the surrounding area, taking into consideration noise and other emissions and visual appearance of the property; - c. the use will not adversely affect agricultural or forestry uses; - d. the use will be consistent with the identified function, capacity and level of service of transportation facilities serving the property.

-- v. a building or buildings for an expanded commercial use shall not exceed 4,000 square feet of building floor area, and a building or buildings for an expanded industrial use shall not exceed 40,000 square feet of building floor area unless an exception to statewide planning Goal 14 has been approved. - c.
-Home Occupation, subject to Section 410. - d.
-Temporary Medical Hardship Dwelling, subject to Section 422.3. - e.
-Utility and communication facilities, subject to Site Plan Review in accordance with Section 414.
-Approval of a wireless communication tower is also subject to the requirements of Section 427. - f.
-Small Wind Energy Systems subject to compliance with section 431 of this Ordinance.
+- e. a building or buildings for an expanded commercial use shall not exceed 4,000 square feet of building floor area, and a building or buildings for an expanded industrial use shall not exceed 40,000 square feet of building floor area unless an exception to statewide planning Goal 14 has been approved.

+- 2. Home Occupation, subject to Section 410.

+- 3. Temporary Medical Hardship Dwelling, subject to Section 422.3.

+- 4. Utility and communication facilities, subject to Site Plan Review in accordance with Section 414.
+Approval of a wireless communication tower is also subject to the requirements of Section 427.

+- 5. Small Wind Energy Systems subject to compliance with section 431 of this Ordinance.

-C. Uses not permitted:
+- C. Uses not permitted:

 - 1. Marijuana production

 - 2. Marijuana wholesale

 - 3. Marijuana processing

 - 4. Marijuana research

 - 5. Marijuana lab testing

 - 6. Marijuana retail

-D. Limitations on ERD
+- D. Limitations on ERD

-a.
-No rezoning of additional land to ERD or expansion of ERD boundaries onto adjacent land shall be permitted.
+- 1. No rezoning of additional land to ERD or expansion of ERD boundaries onto adjacent land shall be permitted.